 You can take water for your own stock/animal drinking water needs and for your own domestic water supply without a resource consent.

 In some areas, you can take an additional 20,000 litres of groundwater or surface water per day per property as a permitted activity, providing that other requirements such as the rate of take are met.
-This allowance does not apply everywhere, and we recommend you contact HBRC’s Consents Adviser before you go ahead.
+This allowance does not apply everywhere, and we recommend you contact the Regional Council’s Consents Adviser before you go ahead.

 In the Tukituki Catchment, no new surface water permitted activity takes are allowed.
-Depending on where the well is located, taking of 20,000 litres per day of groundwater per property may be able to occur – again, check with HBRC’s consents team to confirm this.
+Depending on where the well is located, taking of 20,000 litres per day of groundwater per property may be able to occur – again, check with the Regional Council’s consents team to confirm this.

 Each water permit has conditions which set a maximum allowable abstraction rate and volume and stipulate what the water can be used for.

 The conditions will set out monitoring requirements, which in most cases will consist of installation of an accurate water meter, which you will need to read on a daily or weekly basis or set up a telemetered system that will automatically send information.
 You can find more information on water metering here.

 A minimum flow may also be set as a condition.
 This requires a consent holder to stop taking water when the flow in the river or stream that water is being taken from or which the take is affecting has fallen too low.
 With some exceptions no water should be taken until the flow in the stream or river has risen above its specified minimum flow.

 Surface water takes are for taking water directly from a river, stream or lake.
 Usually there is an allocation limit for the river or stream.
 An allocation limit is usually set in the Regional Plan, and is the total amount of water that is allowed to be abstracted from a river or stream at a specified flow.
 In some cases more water may be able to be allocated with higher minimum flow conditions.